Bira/octopus-carnival/_posts/2019-12-24-doppelganger.md

 Much like humans, doppelgangers are people who can have any disposition and alignment imaginable.
 They don't have any kingdoms or settlements of their own, and tend to live in those of other races, usually in disguise.
-I suspect most of them really do want to live out peaceful lives, and maybe have a private space where they can drop the disguises and relax a bit.
+I suspect most of them really do want to live peaceful lives, and maybe have a private space where they can drop the disguises and relax a bit.

 When they turn to riskier pursuits, though, their abilities make excellent at infiltration, spying, and all sorts of other underhanded activities.
 That's